Report a problem on a road or pavement

 • traffic signals within 4 hours if they are urgent or within 7 days if less urgent

-• drainage investigations of defects or repeated flooding to be inspected within 28 days for strategic roads and 90 days for minor roads.
-A site flood risk assessment is carried out to determine further work required
+• drainage investigations of defects or repeated flooding to be inspected within 28 days of referral to an engineer, who will perform a risk assessment to determine whether further work is required

 • all other faults will be scheduled in to our planned maintenance.